Thesys-lab/parity-models/train/EXPERIMENTS.md

 ### Using other datasets and base models
 Due to the size of the datasets and model files used in our evaluation, we are unable to keep all datasets and models on Github.
-We have hosted the remaining datasets and model weights in a public AWS S3 bucket.
+All model files that are less than 100 MB in size are available directly in this repository.
+We have hosted the remaining datasets and model files in a public AWS S3 bucket.
 Please follow the commands below to access these.
+Please raise an issue if you are unable to access AWS, and we will work out a way to provide you with the files that you need.

 **Download the datasets used in our evaluation:**
 ```bash